Ryan Lochte: Lochtegate

 On the morning of August 14, 2016, Lochte and Jimmy Feigen claimed that they and teammates Gunnar Bentz and Jack Conger were robbed in Rio de Janeiro, Brazil, during the 2016 Summer Olympics after men forced them out of their taxi at gunpoint in the early morning hours.
 Lochte also alleged that a gun had been put up against his head.
 A police report stated that one or more of the athletes had vandalized the gas station bathroom and damaged a sign on the premises, though investigative reporters found that the athletes had damaged the sign but had neither entered the bathroom nor damaged items in the bathroom.
+Some of the swimmers were detained in Brazil as witnesses.
+Ultimately, the athletes each released statements.
 Lochte later stated in an interview that he had been drunk and that he "over-exaggerated that story".
 However, his amended story raised concerns about the facts, and a witness who also translated between the security guards and the athletes claimed that the swimmers had stopped to use the fuel station's bathroom, damaged the sign on the premises, and that he stepped in when it was obvious that events could get out of control.
 He noted that all sides understood that the money was being paid to cover the damage done, but also that Lochte was drunk or "very altered" at the time of the incident.

 In August 2016, Lochte was charged with providing a false claim of a robbery during the 2016 Olympic Games, and if convicted could be jailed up to 18 months.
 The charges were later dismissed by a court, which stated that Lochte's actions "did not rise to the level of filing a false crime report."
 On August 30, 2016, when appearing on Good Morning America, he said that he was unsure how he would classify the incident, stating, "I don't know if I would consider it as a robbery, or extortion, or us just paying up for the poster being ripped."
 Investigative reporting by USA Today, which reviewed the security camera tapes, showed that Lochte and the other swimmers did not enter the bathroom that they were accused of vandalizing, and that the items purportedly damaged inside the bathroom were neither damaged nor recently replaced.

 Lochte apologized for the gas station dispute.
 In the aftermath of the incident, USA Swimming suspended Lochte from domestic and international competitions for 10 months.
 Lochte was also dropped by all four of his major sponsors.
 However, by January 2017, TYR announced an apparel deal with Lochte.